rockharbor/simple-vote/README.md

-# Vote app
+# Simple Vote

 This is a ridiculously simple voting app.
 It doesn't require any sort of login, and uses cookies to remember if someone voted.
 It's not designed to be fool proof, just simple and quick yes or no questions.
+It's also designed for mobile more than anything else.

 ## Install